Billplz/Billplz-for-WooCommerce/readme.txt

 == Changelog ==

+= 3.21.7=
+* FIXED: Undefined index when upgrading from old verison
+* NEW: Added more hooks
+* REMOVED: Billplz sign up referral link

 = 3.21.6 =
 * FIXED: Undefined index for type variable
 * IMPROVED: Prevent multiple bill from being created if OTHERS option is choosen